Linear algebra: Matrices

 with m rows and n columns.

 Matrix multiplication is defined in such a way that the product of two matrices is the matrix of the composition of the corresponding linear maps, and the product of a matrix and a column matrix is the column matrix representing the result of applying the represented linear map to the represented vector.
 It follows that the theory of finite-dimensional vector spaces and the theory of matrices are two different languages for expressing the same concepts.

 Two matrices that encode the same linear transformation in different bases are called similar.
-It can be proved that two matrices are similar if and only if one can transform one into the other by elementary row and column operations.
+It can be proven that two matrices are similar if and only if one can transform one into the other by elementary row and column operations.
 For a matrix representing a linear map from W to V, the row operations correspond to change of bases in V and the column operations correspond to change of bases in W. Every matrix is similar to an identity matrix possibly bordered by zero rows and zero columns.
 In terms of vector spaces, this means that, for any linear map from W to V, there are bases such that a part of the basis of W is mapped bijectively on a part of the basis of V, and that the remaining basis elements of W, if any, are mapped to zero.
 Gaussian elimination is the basic algorithm for finding these elementary operations, and proving these results.